BerenLuthien/HyperColumns_ImageColorization/README.md

 ## 5. Simplified model
 ### 5.1 Simplified model, layers 1-4, after pooling

+This simplified model picks up the output of the pooling of the first four layers of VGG, upscale them, and then concatenated them into a thinner HyperColumn.

         wc1 = utils.weight_variable([1, 1, 960, 2], name="wc1")
         vgg_pool_1 = image_net["pool1"]
         vgg_pool_2 = image_net["pool2"]